amitabh-bhattacharya/Planar-data-classification-with-neural-network/README.md

 - planar_utils provide various useful functions used in this project

 ### Dataset
-We use the datset provided by planar_utils in this project.
+We use the dataset provided by planar_utils in this project.
 The data looks like a "flower" with some red and some blue points.

 ### Project goal
 We build a logistic regression and neural network classifiers.
 The classifiers should predict the regions of the data points as either red or blue.
 We make a note on the prediction accuracy of logistic regression vs neural netwrok for non-linear dataset.